-Can I manage without childcare?
+Can I manage without getting professional childcare?

-Sharing care with your spouse
+Sharing care with your partner

 Sharing care with other families